-The Person Responsible for Managing the Complaint will endeavour to have the Formal Complaint resolved within a month of the complaint being received.
+The Person Responsible for Managing the Complaint will endeavour to have the Formal Complaint resolved within a month of the complaint being received, noting that complex complaints may require additional time.

 Assessment

 Upon receipt of a Formal Complaint the Person Responsible for Managing the Complaint will perform an assessment and determine what action will be taken from the assessment.
 The Person Responsible for Managing the Complaint has the ability to: